cregmi/etextbook/README.md

 - Test the system by uploading input files available in the InputsToTestSystem folder.
 ![Add new book](https://github.com/cregmi/etextbook/blob/master/ImagesForReadMe/addNewBook.png)
 ![Book add success](https://github.com/cregmi/etextbook/blob/master/ImagesForReadMe/addNewBookSuccess.png)
-- If the PHP extension imagick (https://www.php.net/manual/en/book.imagick.php) is not available, default image file available at  /upload/book/image/default.png is used instead of creating image from cover page of textbook file.
+- If the PHP extension imagick (https://www.php.net/manual/en/book.imagick.php) is not available, default image file available at  /upload/book/image/default.png is used instead of converting the first page of PDF file.
 See the lines from  85 to 103 in the code file /login/dashboard.php.
 - The uploaded book is displayed in index page, and can be read on the browser.
 Lessons and exercises for the textbook can be uploaded and linked to the specific chapters of the textbook from the admin dashboard.
 ![Index page after book](https://github.com/cregmi/etextbook/blob/master/ImagesForReadMe/indexPageWithBook.png)
 ![Book reading interface](https://github.com/cregmi/etextbook/blob/master/ImagesForReadMe/bookReadingInterface.png)